birendpatel/SCIPACK/README.md

 # SCIPACK
 SCIPACK is a scientific computing package targeted towards C applications on Intel/AMD hardware.
 It includes modules for psuedo random number generation, optimization, array processing, and more.
+It is currently in version 0.2.6-alpha.

 # Requirements
 To build SCIPACK on Linux you need the GNU C compiler and GNU Make.
 Windows users can build SCIPACK via Cygwin.